 Another common reason why millennials are so reliant on smartphones is that in a world that’s constantly on the go, there’s no time to waste stopping and staring.
 Even in situations where people might be required to be idle for a while, like on your daily commute to work for example or while waiting in a queue, millennials have found smartphones to be the perfect time-killer.
 No second is spared when you’ve got a trusty device glued to your palm and always ready to entertain you.

 The popularity of apps has also contributed to this trend, with millennials downloading every type of app imaginable to make their lives easier.
 Whether it’s online banking, creating a sleep schedule for their pets or coming up with new dinner recipes, you can be sure there’s an app for that.
-While social media apps remain the most popular to be downloaded, apps dedicated to mobile gaming and travel have also been gaining ground over the past few years.
+While social media apps remain the most popular to be downloaded, sites and apps dedicated to mobile gaming and travel have also been gaining ground over the past few years.

 Smartphone Separation May Lead to Severe Effects on Millennials’ Cognition and Emotions

 The connection between reliance on technology and rates of depression has long been debated, with studies showing that those who spend more time on their phones are also more likely to suffer from mental health issues than those who engaged in more off-screen activities.